Wednesday, March 02, 2005

 33. When I was young, I started a group called “The Three Investigators” inspired completely by the “Alfred Hitchcock & The Three Investigators” mystery books for young readers.
 We even had our own business cards printed up.

-34. Some of the scenes and most of the heartbreak that Peter O’Mallick writes about in “I, Death” were inspired by the first girl who completed owned my heart through most of high school.
+34. Some of the scenes and most of the heartbreak that Peter O’Mallick writes about in my online serial thriller “I, Death” were inspired by the first girl who completed owned my heart through most of high school.

 35. I’ve never been much of a ladies man.
-But there were times in my life when I actually had two or three different girls “on the go” at the same time.
-These times, of course, barely made up for the years of “dry spell” times
+But there were times in my life when I was actually seeing two or three different girls at the same time, a different date every night.
+These times, of course, barely made up for the years of “dry spell” times.

 36. I like to talk tough and act like a grouchy old man, but I’m really a big softy.